 If you borrow your breakfast table from the kitchen, that's the one thing every shopper will want to buy, even if it's clearly marked “not for sale.”
 They'll ask about folding tables too, but not as often.

-2. Do Group Like Items Together
+2. Do Group Like Items

 When you group like items together, the goods look more abundant and makes for a better display.
 Also, shoppers looking for something specific can find it faster, and they're more likely to buy multiple pieces.

-3. Do Clean the Goods Before Displaying Them
+3. Do Tidy up the Goods

 Dusty furniture, sticky glassware, and stinky, stained clothing scream of neglect.
 Clean, well-tended pieces appear more valuable.